teodororicciardello/kubernetes-the-hard-way/docs/03-compute-resources.md

 ```
 aws ec2 create-vpc --cidr-block 10.240.0.0/16
 ```
-Retrieve the VpcId from the output of the command, it will be referred to it as $VPC_ID in the following instructions.
+Retrieve the `VpcId` from the output of the command, it will be referred to it as $VPC_ID in the following instructions.
-By default in AWS, VPC doesn't have DNS resolution.
+By default in AWS VPC doesn't have DNS resolution.
 Enable the DNS resolution:
 ```
 aws ec2 modify-vpc-attribute --vpc-id $VPC_ID --enable-dns-hostnames "{\"Value\":true}"
 ```